Liu Bei: Conflict with Lü Bu (195–198)

 In 198, Lü Bu renewed his alliance with Yuan Shu to counter Cao Cao's growing influence.
-Lu Bu ordered his soldiers to gather gold and money to buy some military hores however along the way Liu Bei led his troops and managed to capture the gold and money.
-In response, Lu Bu sent Gao Shun and Zhang Liao to attack Liu Bei at Peicheng.
-Cao Cao sent Xiahou Dun to support Liu Bei but he was unable to rescue Liu Bei and they were defeated by Gao Shun again he had his family captured by Gao Shun who sent them to Lu Bu.
+Lü Bu ordered his soldiers to gather gold and money to buy some military hores however along the way Liu Bei led his troops and managed to capture the gold and money.
+In response, Lü Bu sent Gao Shun and Zhang Liao to attack Liu Bei at Peicheng.
+Cao Cao sent Xiahou Dun to support Liu Bei but he was unable to rescue Liu Bei and they were defeated by Gao Shun again he had his family captured by Gao Shun who sent them to Lü Bu.
 Liu Bei fled to Xuchang to take shelter under Cao Cao who brought Liu Bei along as he personally led an army to attack Lü Bu in Xu Province.
 Later that year, the combined forces of Cao Cao and Liu Bei defeated Lü Bu at the Battle of Xiapi; Lü Bu was captured and executed after his defeat.

-Before his execution, Lu Bu tried to convince Cao Cao to let him live.
+Before his execution, Lü Bu tried to convince Cao Cao to let him live.
 He told him: "Let me serve under you and you would be unopposed in the realm."
 Cao Cao still had some doubts.
-Then, Liu Bei said: "Will you have Lu Bu treat you the same way as he treated the General Ding Yuan and the Grand Instructor Dong Zhuo?"
-At this remark, Cao Cao nodded while Lu Bu was glaring at Liu Bei and told him: "Big Ears (大耳), you are the most untrustworthy of all."
+Then, Liu Bei said: "Will you have Lü Bu treat you the same way as he treated the General Ding Yuan and the Grand Instructor Dong Zhuo?"
+At this remark, Cao Cao nodded while Lü Bu was glaring at Liu Bei and told him: "Big Ears (大耳), you are the most untrustworthy of all."

 Liu Bei recovered his wife and children and followed Cao Cao back to Xu.
 Cao Cao sent a memorial to have Liu Bei promoted as General Of The Left.
 Cao Cao treated him with great sympathy.
 When they went out, they would ride in the same chariot and when they sat, it was on the same mat.
 Cao Cao's advisors Cheng Yu and Guo Jia urged Cao Cao to have Liu Bei killed however Cao Cao refused to follow their advice because he feared that in doing so he would lose the respect of the heroes and scholars in the realm.